jphme/EM_German/README.md

 BEGININSTRUCTION Was ist 1+1?
 ENDINSTRUCTION ASSISTANT:
 ```

-*Note: Unfortunately, a typo has sneaked in during training ("ENDINCSTRUCTION"), which will be corrected in the next model version.
-For optimal performance, the typo should be adopted in the prompt.*
+*Note: Unfortunately, a typo has sneaked into the system prompt during training ("ENDINCSTRUCTION"), which will be corrected in the next model version.
+For optimal performance, the typo in the system prompt should be adopted.
+"ENDINSTRUCTION" is written correctly in the user prompt.*

 Model response: